FFN-21 · Functional Field Note

 What It Looks Like in the Wild

-- Users question AI logic without explanation
+- Users question AI logic without receiving explanation

 - Initial trust depletes with each opaque output